 I don't know which of the three sensors would make the correct record, but I'd be inclined to think it was the HRM-Run connected to the Edge 520.

-From there there are only two graphs to compare, but we see that the data is similar to what we saw before.
-It is more or less in the same range, but here the "more or less" is not very useful.
+From there there are only two graphs to compare, but we see that the data are similar to what was seen previously.
+More or less is in the same range, but here the "more or less" is not much use.
 Either you have a good record or you don't.